How to Prevent Burning Out as a Fitness Professional

 While by no means a dirt poor scenario, there’s a reason a very finite number of fitness professionals ever hit the magical six-figure mark.

-The ones that do often either work in a big city or in a very affluent area where people can afford high(er) price points.
+The ones that do often either work in a big city or in a very affluent area where people can afford high(er) price points for their services.
 Running the math, a trainer could work a 20-hour week charging $100 per session and easily make six-figures in a year.

 However, that’s not realistic for most.

 Not only that, cost of living has to be taken into consideration.
-Sure, trainers living in a more urban area can charge more, but they’re also paying $2000 per month for a closet-sized apartment and $16 for a burger.
+Sure, trainers living in a more urban area can charge more, but they’re also paying $2000 per month to live in a closet (and $16 for a burger).